cj-holmes/scanline/README.md

 code I initially wrote almost a year ago has now turned into this `{scanline}` package.

-This package is super niche an is just for fun.
+This package is super niche and is just for fun.

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="100%" />